MV Princess Victoria

 MV Princess Victoria was one of the earliest roll-on/roll-off ferries.
 Completed in 1947, she operated from Stranraer, Scotland, to Larne, Northern Ireland, initially by the London, Midland and Scottish Railway (LMS) until 1 January 1948 and thereafter by LMS's successor British Railways.
-During a severe European windstorm on 31 January 1953, she sank in the North Channel with the loss of 135 lives.
+During a severe storm on 31 January 1953, she sank in the North Channel with the loss of 135 lives.
 This was the deadliest maritime disaster in United Kingdom waters since World War II.
 For many years it was believed that 133 people had lost their lives in the disaster.
 However, research by a local historian, Liam Kelly, identified two other victims—Gordon Wright and Thomas Saunders—who had not been identified as there had been no passenger list at the time.

 History

 Princess Victoria was launched on 27 August 1946 and completed in 1947 by William Denny and Brothers, Dumbarton for the London, Midland and Scottish Railway (LMS).
 She was the first purpose-built ferry of her kind to operate in British coastal waters and the fourth ship to bear the name, her 1939 predecessor, on minesweeping duties, having been sunk during World War II in the Humber Estuary by a German mine.
 Although innovative in her loading methods, the vessel looked externally similar to her predecessor.
 She could hold 1,500 passengers plus cargo and had sleeping accommodation for 54.